 Classes of G6PD deficiency enzyme variants

-More detailed information about variants is available under the OMIM listing.
+More detailed information about variants is available under the Online Mendelian Inheritance in Man (OMIM) listing.

 - Most individuals with the G6PD defect are asymptomatic and unaware of their status.

-- About 400 million people are affected worldwide with gene frequency between 5 and 25% in tropical Africa, the Middle East, tropical and subtropical Asia, some areas of the Mediterranean, and Papua New Guinea.
+- About 400 million people are affected worldwide.
+Gene frequency is between 5% and 25% in tropical Africa, the Middle East, tropical and subtropical Asia, some areas of the Mediterranean, and Papua New Guinea.
 This makes it the most common disease-producing enzyme deficiency in the world.

 - It affects all races but is most common in those of African, Asian or Mediterranean descent.
 It tends to be milder in those of African origin and more severe in the Mediterranean races.

-- The epidemiology of G6PD deficiency has been noted to be remarkably similar to that of malaria, adding support to the "malaria protection hypothesis".
-In vitro work has shown that malaria parasites grow slowest in G6PD-deficient cells.
+- The epidemiology of G6PD deficiency has been noted to be remarkably similar to that of malaria, adding support to the 'malaria protection hypothesis'.
+Also, in vitro work has shown that malarial parasites grow slowest in G6PD-deficient cells.